Johny Hendricks: Middleweight

 After several struggles to make the welterweight limit, Hendricks opted to move up a weight class to the middleweight division.
 He faced Héctor Lombard in his middleweight debut on February 19, 2017, at UFC Fight Night 105.
 Hendricks won the fight via unanimous decision.

-Hendricks faced Tim Boetsch on June 25, 2017 at UFC Fight Night 112.
+Hendricks faced Tim Boetsch on June 25, 2017, at UFC Fight Night 112.
 He missed weight for this event, and weighed in at 188 pounds, 2 pounds over the middleweight limit of 186 pounds for a non-championship fight.
 Hendricks lost the fight via TKO due to a head kick and punches early in the second round.

-Hendricks faced Paulo Costa on November 4, 2017 at UFC 217.
+Hendricks faced Paulo Costa on November 4, 2017, at UFC 217.
 He lost the fight via TKO in the second round.
 It was the last fight on Hendricks's contract.

 On June 27, 2018, Hendricks announced his retirement from competing in professional mixed martial arts and would concentrate on coaching wrestling.

 Bare knuckle boxing

-Only a few months after retiring from mixed martial arts, news surfaced that Hendricks will be transitioning into bare knuckle boxing.
+Only a few months after retiring from mixed martial arts, news surfaced that Hendricks would be transitioning into bare knuckle boxing.
 His debut was expected to be against fellow retired mixed martial artist Brennan Ward at World Bare Knuckle Fighting Federation's inaugural event on November 9, 2018.
 During the fight week, Ward announced that he won't be competing at the event due to a contract dispute and was replaced by Dakota Cochrane.
 Cochrane defeated Hendricks by knock out in the second round.

 Personal life

-Hendricks and his wife Christina have four children: Abri, Adli, Avin, and Rigg.
+Hendricks and his wife Christina have four children.

 Hendricks has been sponsored by Reebok since UFC 167.

 Hendricks's moniker, 'Bigg Rigg', is derived from his jiu-jitsu coach's comment that Hendricks hit like a Mack truck, having also owned a Ford F350 truck.

 Hendricks is of German, Dutch, and Native American descent and a member of the Otoe–Missouria Tribe of Indians.
 His great great grandfather was an Otoe Missouri Tribal chief.

 After retiring from mixed martial arts competition, Hendricks began working as a police officer in Texas.